el-abdel/ABELkeycloakBearerOnlyAdapterBundle/README.md

 ```
 ### Keycloak configuration

-To configure keycloak to work with this bundle, [here](./Resources/docs/keycloak-config-guide.md) is a step by step describing for a basic configuration of keycloak.
+To configure keycloak to work with this bundle, [here](./Resources/docs/keycloak-config-guide.md) is a step by step documentation for a basic configuration of keycloak.